Africa Travel Guide

-With a rich cultural heritage, a wealth of natural resources including, mountain ranges, vast deserts, tropical rainforests and abundant grasslands it draws visitors from across the planet.
+With a rich cultural heritage, and a wealth of natural resources including, mountain ranges, vast deserts, tropical rain forests, and abundant grasslands it draws visitors from across the planet.

-Despite all of this beauty and history, parts of Africa struggles with poverty, disease and famine.
+Despite all of this beauty and history, parts of Africa struggle with poverty, disease, and famine.

 The largest city on the continent is Egypt and country, Algeria.
-The river Nile winds its way through the country for 4,150 miles while its largest lake is Victoria and mountain Kilamanjaro in Tanzania at 19,340 feet.
+The river Nile winds its way through the country for 4,150 miles while its largest lake is Victoria and the mountain Kilimanjaro in Tanzania at 19,340 feet.
 There is also the largest desert in the world – the Sahara.